Jury finds man guilty of murdering rapper Nipsey Hussle

 The Los Angeles County jury also found Eric R. Holder Jr. guilty of two counts of attempted voluntary manslaughter for gunfire that hit other men at the scene.
 Prosecutors had sought two counts of attempted murder.
 Holder also was found guilty of two counts of assault with a firearm on the same men.

+Jansen said in an email that he was deeply disappointed in the first-degree murder verdict.

-“I am deeply disappointment in the First Degree Murder verdict,” Holder’s attorney, Deputy Public Defender Aaron Jansen, said in an email.
-“It was always going to be tough given the high profile circumstances surrounding the case.”
+“It was always going to be tough given the high profile circumstances surrounding the case,” Jansen said.

 A jury of nine women and three men deliberated for about six hours over two days before reaching the verdict.
 Most of their deliberations took place Friday, and they promptly came to their unanimous decision Wednesday, briefly reconvening after a four-day break.
 A pair of typos on the verdict form discovered as the results were read forced jurors to briefly return to deliberations before the outcome could be made official, but they had no bearing on the outcome.